Passthrough files

 include_unknown_files: true

-When enabled, unknown-extension files join the passthrough pool — they still need to be referenced by a visible page (in the target variant) to ship.
-The role gating contract isn't relaxed; only the recognition gate is.
+When enabled, unknown-extension files join the passthrough pool.
+They still need to be referenced by a visible page (in the target variant) to deploy.

 What about HTTP-referenced files?